-Now, this is the quintessential traditional Scottish dish, and it is everywhere!
+Now, this is the quintessential typical Scottish food, and it is everywhere!
 Haggis is a mixture of sheep’s offal, onion, seasonings, and oats, normally cooked inside a sheep bladder.
-I always wanted to try it.
+To me, this is THE must-try food in Edinburgh.
 I like black and white pudding when we are in Ireland, so I figured this is not much different.
 And, it’s not.

 Where to Try Haggis in Edinburgh: The World’s End on The Royal Mile (read reviews here)

-After 3 solidly Scottish dishes, let’s talk fish & chips.
-This is one of those dishes that can be found all over the British Isles, and might not be considered 100% Scottish.
+After 3 solidly popular Scottish dishes, let’s talk fish & chips.
+This is one of those dishes that can be found all over the British Isles, and might not be considered one of the 100% typical Scottish dishes.
 But, it remains a dish to eat in Edinburgh, and most good restaurants in Edinburgh will offer this dish.

 First, it’s easy to find on every menu.
 Second, the fish seems to always be HUGE!
 Third, it tends to be served with whole peas, rather than mushy peas, which I appreciate.
 Ask for cider vinegar to shake onto the chips.